Buying a New Car or Renting in Spain: Pros and Cons

 If you take all the extra costs into account, and just consider the years that you’d be paying for the renting contract, then renting works out around 3000€ cheaper than buying.
 BUT remember that the car isn’t yours at the end of the contract!

-- Renting is termed a “service product” and leasing is a “financial product”.
+- Renting is a “service product” and leasing a “financial product”.
+For the self-employed or companies this is an important fiscal differentiation.

-- Monthly payments are fixed for the duration of the contract (not affected by changes in rates of interest).
+- Monthly payments are fixed for the duration of the contract.
+This means that they are not affected by any change in interest rates.

 - You don’t need to worry about looking for the best and cheapest car insurance policy, maintenance costs or tyre changes.
 Due to economies of scale, these costs are lower when contracted by major car companies than if you had to pay for them yourself.